 - Augmented Fuzzy Artificial Intelligence -

-xtractis Robots automatically discover complex decision strategies from data and express them as explicit nonlinear rules.
+xtractis Robots automatically discover complex decision strategies from data and express them as nonlinear IF..THEN rules.

 Result: Predictive decisional systems, highly efficient and transparent, suitable for critical and strategic processes.

 > Collective & evolving AI <

 The xtractis AI is the result of over 100 man-years of R&D in Fuzzy Mathematics, Symbolic AI and Knowedge Discovery from Data (KDD) within INTELLITECH.